Dead Meat Theory: Why Counteroffers Rarely Pay Off

 - If I accept the counteroffer, am I a winner or “dead meat?”

-I have seen many people caught in this scenario, and have come to a definitive conclusion.
+We have seen many people caught in this scenario, and have come to a definitive conclusion.
 It almost never pays to accept the counteroffer.
 Let’s look at some possible answers to John Q’s questions:

 - The Motivation of the Boss: